01 of 14

 City Palace Museum Overview

 The current custodian of the House of Mewar, Shriji Arvind Singh Mewar, hasn't merely been content with restoring the City Palace to its former glory.
-Around 20 projects are underway to develop it into a world class museum.
+Ongoing projects are underway to develop it into a world class museum.

 Once such project is the exhibition of priceless royal family photographs.
 The interior of the Museum is also adorned with priceless artwork, which documents royal history before Udaipur got its first camera in 1857.
 A collection of personal portraits of Shriji Arvind Singh Mewar is on display as well.
 Recently, the world's first silver museum and gallery of royal musical instruments were added.

 Being the largest part of the Udaipur City Palace Complex, the City Palace Museum stretches 33 meters high, 333 meters long, and 90 meters wide.
 Exploring the museum is like negotiating your way through a maze.
 There's a good reason for this.
 It was designed to hinder enemy attack.